Ptaeroxylon obliquum

 SA Tree No. 292.

 Common names: (Afr) Nieshout.
-(Eng) Sneezewood. (isiXhosa) Umthathe, Umthathi, Umthote, Umpafa. (isiZulu) Ubhaqa, Umdiyaza, Umthathe.
-(Setswana) Ndzari, Tati, Thate, Anbhanddadzwidzw. (siSwati) Umbhandadzwidzwi, Umthathi, Umtsatse.
+(Eng) Sneezewood. (isiXhosa) Umthathi, Umthote, Umpafa. (isiZulu) Ubhaqa, Umthathe.
+(Setswana) Ndzari, Thate. (siSwati) Umthathi, Umtsatse.
 (Tshivenda) Mulari, Munari, Munukha-vhaloi.
 (Xitsonga) Ambhandadzwidzwi.

-Family: Rutaceae (Citrus family) has 160 genera and 2 000+ species.
+Family: Rutaceae.
+(Citrus family) has 160 genera and 2 000+ species.
 Leaves often have pellucid (clear, almost transparent in transmitted light) oil glands which are responsible for the aromatic smell.
-These gland dotted leaves are usually opposite and lack stipules.
-Most leaves are compound and lack stipules.
-The plants are usually monoecious.
+These gland-dotted leaves are usually opposite and lack stipules.
+Most leaves are compound.
+The plants are usually monoecious (having both male and female reproductive organs on the same plant).
+Some are dioecious (unisexual floral structures with functional male and female parts on separate plants).
 The regular Flowers are bractless, bisexual or unisexual.
-They have 4-5 Petals, which are usually free.
+The 4-5 Petals are usually free.
 The Stamens have anthers that are dorsifixed and 2-thecous (have 2 pollen sacs).
-Staminodes are often present.
-The Ovary usually has 5 carpels and the Style is simple.
+Staminodes (sterile stamens) are often present.
+The Ovary usually has 5 carpels, and the Style is simple.
 Fruit is variable.
 This family has 23 species in Africa.
 The Rutaceae in southern Africa are largely concentrated in the Western Cape.
 Indigenous genera with trees on this website include Calodendron, Ptaeroxylon, Vepris and Zanthoxylum.
-Calodendron is the only indigenous genus of this family to have large flowers.
+Calodendron is the only genus of this family to have large flowers.

 Conservation: National Status: L C. (Least Concern).
 Assessed: 2005 (W. Foden and L. Potter).
 This is a protected tree in South Africa.